martinreinok/ssh-copy-id-powershell/README.md

 * Right click the .ps1 script and Run using Powershell.
 * Or copy the contents of the .ps1 file to Powershell.

-Powershell window might need to be closed and reopened for the function to load.
+Powershell window needs to be reopened for the function to load.

 ## Usage
 After install the function will be added into Powershell $profile and loaded on every shell launch.